-We are in a phase of mass personalization, in which products can be modified by the company to meet the preferences of consumers.
+We are in a phase of mass personalization in Retail marketing, in which products can be modified by the company to meet the preferences of consumers.
 This process does not involve any input from people other than information related to the customer profile or the circumstances of the shopping experience.
 Starting from this, some brands are developing mass personalization strategies, which allow the consumer to choose between some limited options to modify mass-produced products.
 The ideal goal is the nearly bespoke product, in which the consumer is involved from the beginning to the end of the process to create a unique product or service.

 From customer satisfaction to customer experience

-Companies must proceed beyond customizing personalization strategies that simply predict what product a consumer might want to buy.
+Companies must proceed beyond customizing personalization strategies in Retail matketing that simply predict what product a consumer might want to buy.
 True personalization is successful when companies not only satisfy the individual but make him or her feel recognized.
 84% of customers say that being treated like a person, not a number, is not only very important, it is decisive.

 If we want to have an in-depth understanding of the consumer’s encounter with a brand, a product, or service, it could be useful to include concepts and practices within a qualitative analysis of the Customer Experience.
 To use an expression of PwC: “Experience is everything,” the (consumer) experience is everything.

 In a recent report, PwC summarizes the results of its latest survey in six points.

 - Price premium, which through a higher commercial value expresses the consumer’s perception of the quality of a product or service, is important.
 In return for an exceptional experience, 63% of US consumers say they are willing to share more information with the brand.